-When to Seek an Intervention for an Alcoholic
+When to Seek an Intervention for Alcohol Abuse

-We oftentimes face people who feel they have things, and their drinking, under control and don’t need help.
-In fact, many alcoholics actually think that everybody and everything and everyone but them is the problem.
+We oftentimes face people who feel they have their lives, and their drinking, under control and don’t need help.
+In fact, many alcoholics actually think that everything and everyone but themselves are the problem.

 We help guide the family through the entire preparation for the intervention.
-With our help, families can transform to become healthier.
-Yes, the alcoholic goes to treatment, but everyone else also has to change to create a better environment.
-Accountability for the alcohol abuser and the support systems are necessary.
+With our help, families can transform to become healthier and more functional.
+Yes, the alcoholic goes off to rehab, but everyone else also has to change to create a better environment.
+Accountability for the alcohol abuser and the support system is necessary.